geodebreaker/chat-test/README.md

 # todo

-- user system
-  - pw
-    - html
-    - server
-    - cli js
-  - sign up
+- idfk at this point
+- dont use this its horrible